-Step 6: Heat oil in either a large cast-iron pan or a Dutch oven.
+Step 6: Heat oil in a large cast-iron pan or a Dutch oven.
 I use a burner that is attached to my grill so that it doesn't make the house smell like oil.
 See the FAQ below for more information on choosing the right oil for frying.

-Heat the oil over medium-high heat until the oil temperature is 350º F. Use a metal spatula to pick up a donut ring and drop it into the oil carefully.
+Heat the oil over medium-high heat until the oil temperature is 350º F. Use a metal spatula to carefully pick up a donut ring and drop it into the oil carefully.
 You do not want to splatter hot oil on yourself.

 Repeat, so you are cooking a few donuts in the hot oil.
 Be sure they are not too close together.
-Cook for 2-3 minutes, and then flip them over with metal tongs.
+Cook for 2-3 minutes, then flip them over with metal tongs.
 Cook an additional 2-3 minutes.
 The yeast donuts should be golden brown.

-If you notice the color of the donuts is really dark, that means your oil is getting too hot.
+If you notice the color of the donuts is really dark, your oil is getting too hot.
 Turn the temperature down if this happens.
 If you notice a dark ring on the bottom when you flip the donuts, it is possible your oil is not deep enough, and the donut is burning on the bottom of the pan while frying.

 Step 7: Use a slotted metal spoon or tongs to remove the cooked donuts.
 Place them onto a